sammsaski/DS5690_PaperReview/README.md

 # Overview

 One of major limitations of large language models (LLMs) is the context window.
 Generally speaking, the model is limited to the context size that it is trained on.
 Trying to use the model beyond its context window length results in a significant performance drop.
-This is a problem because the computational complexity of training the large language model is a function of the context size, $O(n^2)$
+This is a problem because the computational complexity of training the large language model is a function of the context size, $O(n^2 \cdot d)$.

 ---